oneeve8/kobble-data/content/The Joyful Mysteries.md

 ::: slide
 The Third Joyful Mystery
 The Birth of Jesus
-And she gave birthto her
+And she gave birthto her firstborn son; and she wrapped Him in cloths, and laid Him in
 :::
 ::: slide
 Our Father who art in Heaven,